-The Serval differs from many felines in that it likes water.
-It’s an essential part of its habitat preferences.
-The International Union for Conservation of Nature and Natural Resources (IUCN) considers it a species of least concern due to its stable numbers in the wild.
+The Serval differs from many felines since they like water.
+It’s an essential part of their habitat preferences.
+The International Union for Conservation of Nature and Natural Resources (IUCN) considers them a species of least concern due to their stable numbers in the wild.
 Like many felines, the Serval is a solitary animal, except during the breeding season.
 Their ranges in the wild average 4.5 square miles.

 Characteristics & Appearance

 The Serval is a long-legged, medium-sized cat.
-Its tan body is covered with dark stripes and spots that provide excellent camouflage in the tall grasses of its habitat.
+Their tan body is covered with dark stripes and spots that provide excellent camouflage in the tall grasses of their habitat.
 The pattern varies with the individual.
-It has a white muzzle with relatively large ears.
-Its head appears small for the size of its 24-inch body.
+They have a white muzzle with relatively large ears, and their head appears small for the size of their 24-inch body.

 Savannah Cat Overview

-The Savannah Cat is relatively new to the show circuit, with The International Cat Association recognizing the breed in 2012.
-Its exotic appearance and intelligence have endeared it to many enthusiasts.
+The Savannah is relatively new to the show circuit, with The International Cat Association recognizing the breed in 2012.
+Their exotic appearance and intelligence have endeared them to many enthusiasts.
 Nevertheless, you’ll find it challenging to find a Savanna Cat, with prices starting at four or even five figures.
-One look at this pet, and it’s easy to see why.
+One look at their gorgeous, wild coats, and it’s easy to see why.

 Characteristics & Appearance

-The Savannah Cat is definitely in touch with its wild side with its sleek body and long tail.
-It’s a curious and determined animal with a strong prey drive.
-That makes it unsuitable for households with small animals as pets.
-As you may expect, this cat is a jumper that has an adventurous streak in it.
-Interestingly, it also doesn’t mind water, a throwback to its ancestry.
+The Savannah is definitely in touch with their wild side with their sleek body and long tail.
+They’re a curious and determined animal with a strong prey drive.
+That makes them unsuitable for households with small animals as pets.
+As you may expect, this cat is a jumper that has an adventurous streak.
+Interestingly, they’re fascinated with water, which is a throwback to their ancestry.

-The Savannah Cat has a lot going for it as a pet.
-It’s affectionate with its owners and quite healthy.
-It also doesn’t shed as much as many other breeds.
-It has a long lifespan, given its adult size.
-The Savannah Cat matures slowly, which isn’t unusual.
-While this pet can be loving, it comes on its own terms.
-This feline is active and would prefer exploring to cuddling up on the couch.
+Savannahs have several desirable qualities as pets.
+They’re affectionate with their owners and quite healthy.
+They don’t shed as much as many other breeds.
+They have a long lifespan, given their adult size.
+The Savannah matures slowly, which isn’t unusual.
+While they can be loving, they enjoy running and climbing.
+They are energetic and prefer exploring to cuddling up on the couch.

 What Are the Differences Between the Serval & Savannah Cat?

-The differences between the Savannah Cat and Serval pertain primarily to their size and personality.
-The latter is smaller, a trait encouraged by selective breeding.
-It is also more accepting of people, particularly if it’s socialized early in life.
-You may even find that the Savannah Cat is almost dog-like in its behavior.
+The differences between the Savannah and Serval are primarily related to their size and personality.
+The Savannah is smaller, a trait encouraged by selective breeding.
+They are also more accepting of people, particularly if socialized early in life.
+You may even find that the Savannah is almost dog-like in its behavior.

 On the other hand, the Serval is a wild feline with the personality to match.
-It prefers to keep to itself and avoid contact with people and other animals.
-Even though it has Siamese in it, this species doesn’t vocalize a lot.
-Its primary form of communication is scent-marking its territory.
+They prefer to keep to themselves and avoid contact with people and other animals.
+They’re not very vocal, and their primary form of communication is scent-marking their territory.

 Which Breed Is Right For You?